-Ability to recognize human emotions is affected.
+The ability to recognize human emotions is affected.

 Not only can this have a huge impact on our kids’ overall fitness levels and development of motor skills, but it can also affect their mental and emotional well-being.
 And here’s a disturbing fact: one recent study found that children who went without tech exposure for five days were better at recognizing human emotions than children who continued to be exposed to TV, phones, and computers.
 (Read article Is Technology Driving Empathy out the Door?)

 Is your child one of the 5% with ADHD?

 Most startling of all, the American Psychiatric Association states that 5% of all children have ADHD.
 Currently, that adds up to 6.4 million kids.
 If parents and teachers don’t take steps to help limit kids’ screen time, and fast, those numbers will most likely continue to climb.